electron/electron/docs/api/protocol.md

 * `code` Integer

 Create a request job which sets appropriate network error message to console.
+Default message is `net::ERR_NOT_IMPLEMENTED`.
 Code should be in the following range.

 * Ranges:
   * 0- 99 System related errors